-We have limited experience in the Digital Asset industry and we may not succeed in commercializing the Arculus Platform.
+We have limited experience in the Cryptocurrency industry and we may not succeed in commercializing the Arculus Platform.

-With our business operations historically focused on the Payment Card industry, we are a new entrant into the Digital Asset industry.
+With our business operations historically focused on the Payment Card industry, we are a new entrant into the Cryptocurrency industry.
 The Arculus Platform was commercially launched in the third quarter of 2021.
 It is possible that consumers of Digital Asset storage products may not be willing to purchase or use the Arculus products, and we may not be able to establish partnerships with our existing and/or new customers to drive partner-branded versions of the Arculus Key card or other Arculus Ecosystem products or services.
 If we are unable to successfully establish sufficient consumer sales, commercial partnerships and/or business-to- business sales channels, that would likely have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, a significant portion of our future growth is expected to come from our Arculus Platform business.
+If the Arculus Platform fails to gain market acceptance, or the Arculus Platform otherwise fails to be as successful as we expect, our ability to achieve its currently-forecasted performance will be significantly impaired.